mapbox/mapboxgl-powerbi/readme.md

 ## What is Mapbox?

 Mapbox is the location data platform for mobile and web applications.
-We provide [building blocks](https://www.mapbox.com/products/) to add location features like maps, search, and navigation into any experience you create.
+Mapbox provides [building blocks](https://www.mapbox.com/products/) to add location features like maps, search, and navigation into any experience you create.
 Use our simple and powerful APIs & SDKs and our open source libraries for interactivity and control.

 Not a Mapbox user yet?
 [Sign up for an account here](https://www.mapbox.com/signup/).
 Once you’re signed in, all you need to start building with Power BI is a Mapbox access token.

+## Do you have questions?

+Don't hesitate to contact us on the following e-mail address: mapbox_custom_visual@starschema.com

 ## Screenshots and GIFs